Graduate Requirements

 • Overall GPA of 3.0 (B) for upper-division and graduate courses with minimum of (C-) as passing grade in any course.

-• A 3-hour written closed-book 4-question Comprehensive Examination is required or an individual project.
+• A 3-hour written closed-book 4-question Comprehensive Examination is required.
 The questions cover prerequisite and core course (see below for more details).
+A capstone project can be completed instead of taking the comprehensive examination, by exception.
+For more information contact the MS advisor in AAO to discuss options.

 Core Requirement